This is my tried and true method for making Instant Pot chicken breasts that are tender, juicy and delicious!

 I’ll report back in another post once I hack the frozen ones! 🙂 They are a little tricker, in my opinion.

-If you want to make something similar on the stovetop with a grill pan or cast iron skillet, see my other grilled chicken breasts recipe.
-It is one of my most popular recipes of all time!
 OR if you want more of a shredded chicken recipe, check out my Instant Pot shredded chicken method.

 But back to these instant pot chicken breasts!

 It’s fun to get super creative and fancy in the kitchen sometimes.
 But simple and basic can also be delicious.
 I come back around to my most simple and basic recipes more often than not.

 This particular recipe is such a great basic recipe to have on hand.
 These chicken breasts are great to enjoy with a couple simple side items (salad and Instant Pot sweet potato, for example) as a simple meal.